InsightEval: An Expert-Curated Benchmark for Assessing Insight Discovery in LLM-Driven Data Agents: Error Analysis of Existing Insight Datasets

-At present, evaluating insights is primarily based on automated text match metrics and G-Eval scoring.
-In InsightBench, it depends exclusively on LLAMA‑3‑Eval as the evaluator, thereby risking by model’s inherent biases.
-Moreover, the evaluation merely measures how many ground‑truth insight is matched by predicted insights while neglecting the generated erroneous insights.
+\paragraph{Observation 4: Insufficiently Comprehensive Evaluation Protocols.} At present, evaluating insights is primarily based on automated text match metrics and G-Eval scoring.
+In InsightBench, it depends exclusively on LLAMA‑3‑Eval as the evaluator, thereby risking the model’s inherent biases.
+Moreover, the evaluation merely measures how many ground‑truth insights are matched by predicted insights while neglecting the generated erroneous insights.
 Lastly, it concentrates solely on discovering pre‑annotated insights and does not recognize or reward the discovery of novel insights.